w3f/polkadot-wiki/docs/learn/how-to/unbond-from-nomination-pool.md

 !!! tip "GOOD TO KNOW"

-    It takes 7 days (28 eras) to unbond on Kusama, 28 days (28 eras) on Polkadot, and 12 hours (2 eras) on Westend.
+    It takes 7 days (28 eras) to unbond on Kusama, 1-2 days on Polkadot, and 12 hours (2 eras) on Westend.

 Once this period is complete, you can select the "Manager Unlock" icon to redeem your tokens back to the transferable balance in your account: